ZakYeo/github-events-analyser/README.rst

 Installation
 ============

-To install GitHub Events Analyser, clone the repository, navigate into the project directory, and install the required dependencies:
+To install GitHub Events Analyser, clone the repository, navigate into the project directory, and install the package along with its dependencies:

 .. code-block:: bash

     git clone https://github.com/ZakYeo/github-events-analyser.git
     cd github-events-analyser
-    pip install -r requirements.txt
+    pip install .

 CLI Usage
 =========